 - Exception: If you think you can trick the governments of the world into doing something horrific enough to cause this guardian to turn away in shame, you might narrow your opposition down to some Welsh bisexuals.
 Still a tough fight, but it's better odds.
 Althernatively, if the protector works secretly, see if you can expose them without tipping your own hand; the natives may deal with your problem for you.

-- At the end of the Planetary-solar rotation cycle, your best bet may be to remember Rule of Acquisition #35: "Peace is good for business."
+- At the end of the Planetary rotation period, your best bet may be to remember Rule of Acquisition #35: "Peace is good for business."
 It's much cheaper in the long run to trade than to invade.
 Many planets even practice slavery, and they certainly will like your new technology.
 Just remember to trade them microwave ovens, not death rays (and you may even want to rethink giving away that microwave oven tech, unless you fancy the risk of being toasted with MASER weaponry).
 If you use this route, remember to keep your deals square.
 Otherwise you'll face a threat worse than any armored or caped or scarfed hero: lawyers.